TiagoJMartins/xcodebuild.nvim/README.md

 # 🛠️ xcodebuild.nvim

+# I forked this to use fzf-lua instead of telescope

 A plugin designed to let you migrate your app development from Xcode to Neovim.
 It provides all essential actions for development including building, debugging, and testing.